top of page

 HOW DO YOU FEEL ABOUT PSYCHOTROPIC MEDICATION?

-HOW DO YOU ENSURE CLIENT CONFIDENTIALITY AND PRIVACY?
+HOW DO YOU ENSURE PRIVACY AND CONFIDENTIALITY?

 bottom of page